sebuelias/CS50_Notes/Week 1 - C/cInDepth.md

 Switch is similar to If/Else except it checks for cases rather than "conditions."
 Breaks must be put in between each case or every piece of code will run for every single case.
 There's also a default case for switch statements if a condition isn't met.

 ### Ternary Operator
-This is basically a condensed version of an If/Else statement, that only checks on condition.
+This is basically a condensed version of an If/Else statement, that only checks one condition.
 The syntax is confusing, but it saves space.
 It's typically written as x ? a : b.
 Which means if the a condition applies to x to run a, else run b.
 It's not necessary to write ternary operators, but they appear in real code.

 ## Loops